 Then, there’s the added benefit of seeing everyone else’s kids around you get to do things you don’t approve of for your kids, or vice versa.
 There’s so much to it and at all angles.
 Then, there’s people’s opinions (including mine) about how to raise your kids.

-But when we base our decisions on what we fear others will think, or just out of fear in general, things WILL eventually go downhill.
-If not now, then definitely later.
+I’ve heard Meg Meeker say many times not to make decisions based on what we fear others will think, or just out of fear in general.
 All we can ever do is try our best.
 I know exactly when I’m not trying my best in doing something to my full potential.
 We all know what our “best” is.
 It’s not someone else’s best.
 It’s your best.

 This year makes for our 13th anniversary, and I’m so thankful for the blessings God has bestowed upon us.
 It hasn’t always been peaches and cream, but when I look back, I thank God for where we’ve been and where He has brought us.